justarandomgeek/vscode-factoriomod-debug/readme.md

 * Install the **Factorio Mod Debug** extension in VS Code.
 * Switch to the debug viewlet and select "Add Configuration..."
 * Select the debug environment "Factorio Mod Debug".
 * Adjust the paths as required.
+Note that Steam versions of Factorio are not supported at this time.
 * Press the green 'play' button or F5 to start debugging.

 ## Enabling Debugging In Your Mod